brycie-boy/The_Cosmos/⛅️ Proto Note.md

 “And god said let there be light!”

 As the dust of the  [[☁️ Nebula]] condenses, an idea begins to emerge from the clouds and take shape.
 These ideas are not quite complete though, they are still under development.
-These notes which are under developpent are what i call proto notes.
+These notes which are under development are what i call proto notes.
 The goal the proto note is to eventually develop into [[☀️ Main-Sequence Note]]s.

 This development process is as follows: